Asana Inc. (ASAN) will benefit from these strategies

 Analysis of Asana Inc. (ASAN)

-As an indicator of volatility for any stock, average volume can also be very valuable, and ASAN is recording an average volume of 3.76M.
-On a monthly basis, the volatility of the stock is set at 6.68%, whereas on a weekly basis, it is put at 5.34%, with a loss of -7.73% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $23.08, showing growth from the present price of $20.04, which can serve as yet another indication of whether ASAN is worth investing in or should be passed over.
+As an indicator of volatility for any stock, average volume can also be very valuable, and ASAN is recording an average volume of 3.69M.
+On a monthly basis, the volatility of the stock is set at 6.69%, whereas on a weekly basis, it is put at 5.02%, with a gain of 3.29% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $23.08, showing growth from the present price of $20.70, which can serve as yet another indication of whether ASAN is worth investing in or should be passed over.

 How Do You Analyze Asana Inc. Shares?